 Skis with appropriate glide wax applied to their bases require much less effort to run.
 Additionally, they glide better.
 And, lastly, they’ll turn more easily when skiing downhill.

 Not surprisingly, all of these things make for a safer and more enjoyable experience off-track and in the backcountry.
-Even when skiing at a groomed resorts, you can still run into problems if you haven’t properly waxed your skis.
+Even when skiing at a groomed resort, you can still run into problems if you haven’t properly waxed your skis.

 Some cross-country ski resorts feature well over 100km of trails.
 And, some of those trails are relatively far from the ski center or parking lot.
 At the end of the day ski patrol usually makes a final sweep of the trails.
 However, they don’t always.
 And, even when they do, they can never be 100% certain that everyone has gone home.